IvanWilli/DemoKin/README.md

 ## Vignette

-For more details, including an extension to time varying-populations rates, deceased kin, and multi-state models in a one-sex framework, see `vignette("Reference_OneSex", package = "DemoKin")`.
-For the case of two-sex see `vignette("Reference_TwoSex", package = "DemoKin")`.
+For more details, including an extension to time-variant rates, deceased kin, and multi-state models in a one-sex framework, see `vignette("Reference_OneSex", package = "DemoKin")`.
+For two-sex models, see `vignette("Reference_TwoSex", package = "DemoKin")`.
 If the vignette does not load, you may need to install the package as `devtools::install_github("IvanWilli/DemoKin", build_vignettes = T)`.

 ## Citation